JitendraShewale16/Lodash/README.md

 # Lodash - Important methods

+#### It helps in working with arrays, strings, objects, numbers, etc. It can be used directly inside a browser and also with Node.js!

 #### _.assign Method
 The _.assign method is the equivalent of the spread operator from ES6.
 It’s pretty easy to understand, it assigns properties of one or many objects to a source object.